 6.3 Contracted Travel Agencies:

 The university engages the services of one or more travel management agencies to aid in the efficient and cost effective procurement of travel services.
-University travelers may either arrange for airline tickets through these agencies or purchase tickets online using their JMU MasterCard small purchase charge card or their JMU MasterCard travel charge card.
+University travelers may either arrange for airline tickets through these agencies or purchase tickets online using their JMU Visa small purchase charge card or their JMU Visa travel charge card.
 When travel agencies are utilized, the university requires the traveler to give the agency a credit card number to secure tickets. (i.e., direct billing by travel agencies for the purchase of airline tickets is not allowed.)
 These travel agencies are also available - in conjunction with air or rail travel - to arrange vehicle rentals upon request.

-Individual travelers may make hotel reservations using the JMU MasterCard travel charge card.
+Individual travelers may make hotel reservations using the JMU Visa travel charge card.
 The traveler must request government rates unless a special conference rate or other rate is lower.
 Upon request, JMU contracted travel agencies will arrange lodging accommodations in conjunction with air or rail travel.

 6.5 Prospective Employees, Employee Recruitment, and Campus Visitors:

 James Madison University may reimburse the travel expenses of visitors and prospective employees.
 Travel expenses for the spouses and dependent children of candidates are limited to those expenses associated with recruiting deans, assistant vice presidents, directors and positions above that level.
 Travel for recruitment purposes may not exceed three days.
 Actual expenses of university employees as part of employee recruitment are allowable provided they do not exceed amounts approved by the department head or director, or state travel regulations.
 Visitors and prospective employees may arrange travel through a JMU-contracted travel agency.